WHAT TO DO IN BRUSSELS IN 2 DAYS

 Find Manneken Pis and his friends

-Try to visit Manneken Pis in the evening so that you can miss the crowds.
-This is a popular stopping grounds for many tours.
-It’s a small statue, so you won’t see much from far away.
+Try to visit Manneken Pis in the evening – when the crowds are gone.
+This is a popular stopping ground for many tours.
+It’s a small statue so you won’t see much from far away.

 Enjoy Belgian Fries

 Vegan Alert: Fries are naturally vegan (potatoes, duh!), but Belgian fries are often fried in animal fats.
-If you are a strict vegan, you can check out Friterie De Frietketel in the nearby town of Ghent.
-They serve up tasty, savory, fries that are cooked in 100% vegetable fats.
+If you are a strict vegan, you can check out Friterie De Frietketel in Ghent’s nearby town.
+They serve up tasty, savory fries that are cooked in 100% vegetable fats.

 I’m originally from Nis, Serbia.
-My family moved to the US when I was young, and I’ve been living in Chicago for the last decade.
-My passion is travelling the world with my boyfriend, Remigijus.
-When we’re not travelling, I work as a physician assistant in the psychiatry field.
-The mental health field is as rewarding as travelling can be.
+My family moved to the US when I was young, and I’ve lived in Chicago for the last decade.
+My passion is traveling the world with my boyfriend, Remigijus.
+When we’re not traveling, I work as a physician assistant in the psychiatry field.
+The mental health field is as rewarding as traveling can be.